jbanaszczyk/pms5003/README.md

 ```
 **waitForData() may block.**

-waitForData(maxTime) works like a delay(maxTime), but can be terminated by Pms5003 sensor activity.
+waitForData(maxTime) works like a delay(maxTime), but can be terminated by Pms sensor activity.

 Arguments:
 * maxTime: amount of time to wait,